MarikoIwata/csbin-tribute/README.md

 _Up to date as of 26 March 2022_

-[csbin](https://www.csbin.io) is a browser based JS interpreter powered by [Codesmith](https://www.codesmith.io).
+[csbin.io](https://www.csbin.io) is a browser based JS interpreter powered by [Codesmith](https://www.codesmith.io).

-csbin, as it's casually referred to, has collections of coding challenges organized by these topics:
+csbin has collections of coding challenges organized by these topics:

 - Intro to JavaScript
 - Callbacks